Nathaniel Clements: Career

 Clements became Member of Parliament (MP) for Duleek in 1727 under the patronage of Luke Gardiner, a powerful political and business figure in Dublin.
 He commenced as a junior at the Irish Treasury in 1720 and held extensive offices there.
 He became the main financial manager of the British and Irish Government in Ireland during the period, and was de facto Minister for Finance from 1740 to 1777.
 He assumed the offices of Deputy Vice-Treasurer and Deputy Paymaster General on Gardiner's retirement in 1755.
 In 1761, Clements was returned for Cavan Borough in, holding this seat until 1768.
-In this year, he was elected for Roscommon Borough as well as Leitrim, and chose to sit for the latter.
+In this year, he was elected for Roscommon as well as County Leitrim, and chose to sit for the latter.
 In 1776, Clements stood for again for Cavan Borough as well as Carrick and represented the latter constituency until his death in 1777.

 Property development

-Clements was appointed to the office of Chief Ranger of the Phoenix Park and Master of Game and built the Ranger's lodge (subsequently the Viceregal Lodge to his own design in 1751.
+Clements was appointed by King George II to the office of Chief Ranger of the Phoenix Park and Master of Game and built the Ranger's lodge (subsequently the Viceregal Lodge) to his own design in 1751.
 He had an extensive property portfolio, including Abbotstown, County Dublin, estates in County Leitrim and County Cavan.
-He was a developer of property in Georgian Dublin, including part of Henrietta Street where he lived at No. 7 from 1734 to 1757.
+He was a developer of property in Georgian Dublin, including part of Henrietta Street where he lived at No. 7 from 1734 to 1757, and Sackville Mall (now Upper O'Connell Street).

 He was one of the richest commoners in Ireland, notwithstanding his involvement in a failed banking venture in 1759.